vojtechruz/vojtechruzicka-blog/drafts/spring-boot-admin/index.md

 ![Spring Boot Admin - Multiple Applications and instances](spring-bbot-admin-multi-instances.png)

+## Source Code
+The source code with a finished application can be found in [this Github repository](https://github.com/vojtechruz/spring-boot-admin).

 ## Server Setup
 Let's first look into how to setup Spring Boot Admin Server.
 Let's start with a fresh Spring Boot application.
 You can easily create one using [Spring Initializr](https://start.spring.io/).